cloudzombie/CMCA/faq.md

 have multiple doctors; only one of them would need to agree to sign off on allowing you access to cannabis treatment.
 If you are having difficulty finding a doctor, please contact us.

+#### CAN I USE MY MEDICAL CANNABIS CARD FROM ANOTHER STATE?
+No. Illinois does not offer reciprocity with any other medical cannabis programs.

 #### CAN I GROW MY OWN CANNABIS?
 No. Illinois does not allow any persons to grow cannabis.
 Only the licensed Cultivation Centers can grow.